-Dental crowns are one of the most common restorative procedures performed in our Charlotte dental practice.
-Serving both cosmetic and restorative purposes, dental crowns can help patients stabilize their bite and enjoy long term dental health.
+The dental crowns procedure is one of the most common restorative procedures we perform in our Charlotte dental practice.
+Serving both cosmetic and restorative purposes, dental crowns can help patients repair their bite and enjoy long term dental health.

 - Address significant decay or tooth damage

 - As part of a dental implant or implant supported bridge

 - To change the color or look of a tooth

 - help prevent gum disease and the build-up of plaque

 Your dentist customizes a dental crown to make sure it matches the color and shape you need.
 Dr. Moore will improve your smile and restore the integrity of a natural tooth with a permanent crown.
 A relatively simple process, the placement of a crown is complete in our Charlotte dental office over the span of a couple of visits.